nestordemeure/shaman/shaman/readme.md

-# SHAMAN
+# SHAMAN : A library that bridges the gap between humans and the invisible world of numerical errors

 This folder contains :
  - the SHAMAN library
  - tests
  - examples
- - prototypes for potential improvements
+ - prototypes of potential improvements
  - associated tools